nikhil-1e9/diabetes-detection-app/README.md

-# Web-app
+# Diabetes-Detection-Application
-A Flask web application which predicts patients with diabetes
+A Flask web application that can accurately predict patients with diabetes